Any guy who’s gone looking for a new pair of boots could be forgiven for feeling overwhelmed by the sheer volume of men’s boots styles on the market.

 Cap Toe Boots

-If the handsome devil is in the details (which he most certainly is), then cap toe boots just might be the most wickedly handsome men’s boots types available.
+If the handsome devil is in the details (which he most certainly is), then cap toe boots just might be the single most handsome type of men’s ankle boots.

 But cap toes offer such a distinct and dapper look that, for my money, they deserve their own place on this list.

-Whether you’re wearing sleek dress boots with a suit or chunky combat boots with jeans, pair a cap toe with a well shaped toe, and you’ve got a pair of boots that will look sharp in any situation.
+Whether you’re wearing sleek dress boots with crisply folded dress pants or chunky combat boots with stylish skinny jeans, pair a cap toe with a well shaped toe, and you’ve got a pair of boots that will look sharp in any situation.

 And chukkas are not only as simple, sleek and stylish as it gets, they’re also one of the most versatile boot styles on this list.